 “First time anywhere,” said Jean with a shrill voice.
 A shrew-like woman with short dark hair, no make-up, and a permanent frown.

-“We, we, we, er have lots of questions?” said Jack in a whining voice.
+“We, we, we, er... have lots of questions?” said Jack in a whining voice.
 His old colonial clothing reminded me of Hancock but with a nervous disposition.
 “But you dragged us away from Lola before we heard the answers.”

 “Sorry,” I said.
 “Arrivals are hectic, and we don’t have enough time to talk in detail with everyone.
 When we are all safely on the bus is the time to ask.”